limeunhee/Cuisine-idenfication-from-images/README.md

 ## Summary and future directions:
 In summary, a baseline, NN, and CNN models were built for cuisine identification with food images of Korean and Indian food.
-The highest test accuracy was achieved with CNN model (97.3% compared to ~50% om baseline model).
+The highest test accuracy was achieved with CNN model (97.3% compared to ~50% in baseline model).

 In order to improve the prediction accuracy, I'd like to try:
 - Feed incorrectly predicted images to trainset to further train our model